Winston890/Sorting/README.md

 -----------------------
 INSTRUCTIONS

-Type make in the terminal to create an executable called "sorting".
-Run the file with "./sorting" and follow the instructions printed out.
+Make the executables with "make".
+Run any executable and follow the instructions printed out.